 Did you know?

-• It is estimated that 1 in 5 children and 1 in 10 adults have asthma.
+- In Bermuda, it is estimated that over 8,000 people have asthma, with approximately 1 in 7 children and 1 in 10 adults.

 What is Asthma?